saudiwin/saudiwin.github.io/_posts/2017-01-10-how-we-know-who-we-are.md

 {% include_relative figure/us_evan/Figure_15.html %}

-This was a preliminary analysis, and these conclusions aren't firm.
+This was an exploratory analysis, and these conclusions aren't firm.
 But they do indicate the nature of politics and religion in America today, and the issues that divide us and unite us.
 Also, we shouldn't just think of religious identity as a list of questions but also as a list of practices.
 When we note that certain political issues tend to divide Americans on both religious and political grounds, we can't assume that all Americans are equally devoted to their religious traditions even if they believe them to be true.
 As is often the case, reality is more complicated than our limited perspectives allow it to be.

 The potential conflict between younger and older evangelicals that our last chart illustrates is part of what motivates this web page.
 We want to offer a space for young evangelicals to hash out their political and religious differences in a setting that is non-confrontational, biblically-oriented, and open to any kind of controversial topic.
-In a sense, we don't want to just ask how Christians should vote, but rather we want to be Christians who do politics.
+We don't want to limit ourselves to asking who to vote for every four years, but rather we want to be Christians who follow Christ in a political world.